BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-25-2023.md

 ### Aaron Feinberg
 #### Previous Goals
-- Have a the UI end of our minimum viable product finished
+- Have a grasp of REST Api calls
-- Have tests written for all util functions on for these activities
-- move onto integrated and ui testing
+- understand how Syed ViewModel, View, and Data classes are implemented so i can supply them with data
+- understand how to interact with tylers API

 ##### Key Points
-- Pivoting towards focusing on getting backends data functioning of app up and running
-- working on using the REST API protocol to handle requests and incoming data from the db through Tyler's API
-- Creating logic to handle smart recommendations to user (based on data from multiple stores...this will require some changes to the web scraper and the data base)
+- learned the structure of the android mvvm workflow
+- created framework for our data layer (link between backend and the UI)

 What Im Stuck on
 - best way to implement the code (breaking down into classes, data classes, etc.)

 ##### Next Week Goals
-- Have a grasp of REST Api calls
-- understand how Syed ViewModel, View, and Data classes are implemented so i can supply them with data
-- understand how to interact with tylers API
+- Pass Data from in the backend (which was recieved by the api) to various components of our program
+- Help with creating the item and shopping list views.
+Users should be able to make search queries while the app will only suggest valid search items from the database

 ### Taazkir Nasir
 ##### Previous Goals